๐ŸงฌBioinformatics

 Hidden Markov Models (HMMs)

-• Probabilistic models capturing position-specific residue preferences—each state represents a column in a multiple sequence alignment with emission and transition probabilities
+• Probabilistic models that capture position-specific residue preferences.
+Each state in the model represents a column in a multiple sequence alignment, with emission probabilities (which amino acids appear at that position) and transition probabilities (insertions, deletions, matches between positions).

-• Powers tools like HMMER and HHpred for sensitive homolog detection and secondary structure prediction
+• Powers tools like HMMER and HHpred for sensitive homolog detection and secondary structure prediction.
+HHpred, which compares profile HMMs against each other, is particularly effective at detecting remote homology.

-• Incorporates evolutionary information from multiple sequence alignments, improving predictions beyond single-sequence methods
+• Incorporates evolutionary information from multiple sequence alignments, improving predictions well beyond what single-sequence methods can achieve.

 Neural Networks and Deep Learning Approaches

-• Learn complex sequence-structure relationships from massive training datasets without explicit programming of rules
+• Learn complex sequence-structure relationships from massive training datasets without explicit programming of physical rules.
+The network discovers its own internal representations of what determines protein structure.

-• Foundation for modern breakthroughs—deep learning underlies the most accurate current methods and continues advancing rapidly
+• Foundation for modern breakthroughs.
+Deep learning underlies the most accurate current prediction methods and has been applied to contact map prediction, secondary structure prediction, and end-to-end 3D structure prediction.

 AlphaFold